Social Media Defined

 ● professional preparation

-Keeping these ideas in mind at all times, utilizing social media channels allow Daemen College to share content in the forms of news, information, events, stories, photos, videos, and more with all key stakeholders.
-It is through this information, and through the accessibility to this information, that Daemen College is able to reinforce and fulfill the mission, vision, and values of the college.
+Keeping these ideas in mind at all times, utilizing social media channels allow Daemen University to share content in the forms of news, information, events, stories, photos, videos, and more with all key stakeholders.
+It is through this information, and through the accessibility to this information, that Daemen University is able to reinforce and fulfill the mission, vision, and values of the college.

-All official social media accounts associated with Daemen College will be monitored by the Department of Marketing and Communications within Institutional Advancement to ensure they are operating with the mission, vision, and values of the institution in mind.
-Content posted via ancillary Daemen College accounts reflects not only a department/organization, but the college as well.
+All official social media accounts associated with Daemen University will be monitored by the Department of Marketing and Communications within Institutional Advancement to ensure they are operating with the mission, vision, and values of the institution in mind.
+Content posted via ancillary Daemen University accounts reflects not only a department/organization, but the university as well.

 It is the responsibility of department supervisors to ensure content/information being shared is respectful, accurate, and not offensive.
 The proper disciplinary actions will take place when content violates the practices set forth by this document.
 The vice president for institutional advancement in conjunction with the vice president for strategic initiatives and other leadership roles as deemed necessary will work collaboratively to address any social media related issues that arise.